tardate/LittleArduinoProjects/Radio/SolderSmokeDCRX/README.md

 The receiver design is based on the project that the SolderSmoke crew originally did with a local high school:
 [High Schoolers Build a Radio Receiver](https://hackaday.io/project/190327-high-schoolers-build-a-radio-receiver).
 Note that the official source for all current information and documentation is on the [SolderSmoke Discord Server](https://discord.gg/Fu6B7yGxx2).

 What follows are the notes that I made as I built the receiver for myself.

+Everything went pretty smoothly.
+The only real issue I had was adding some caps to tame some persistent motor-boating in the audio amp.
+Other than that, the build follows the official SolderSmoke schematic and parts selections.

+I used the [laser cutters at our local library](../../Equipment/NLB/LionsforgeCraftlaser/) to cut and etch a custom base.
+The library is a great resource: it's also where I [printed the PTO former](../../Equipment/NLB/FlashforgeCreatorPro2/).

+To get on the air from my apartment in Singapore, I'm using an MLA-30 Active Loop antenna, with a [PLJ-1601](../../Equipment/PLJ1601/) frequency counter attached to the PTO to take some of the guesswork out of tuning.

 ### How it works: Just Four Stages